 What is unconscious bias?

-There are more than 180 forms of unconscious bias – also called unconscious biases.
-The concept covers situations where you make decisions based on past experiences and stereotypes that you are unconscious of being aware of.
+There are more than 180 types of unconscious bias - also known as unconscious prejudice or unconscious bias.
+The term refers to situations where decisions are made based on past experiences and stereotypes that we are unaware we have.

 That's why they exist and are created completely outside your control - it's the brain's autopilot that helps you categorise and navigate the world.
 Although biases make it easier for us to be in the world, they come with some unintended consequences.
 We subconsciously expect certain things from, or have prejudices about, certain people or groups because of characteristics (gender, age, ethnicity, etc.), which can be a barrier to equality, equal opportunities and equity.